 Are Smooth Fox Terriers good pets?

 Yes, Smooth Fox Terriers make wonderful pets.
 With their inquisitive nature, cheerful disposition and energetic enthusiasm, they make excellent additions to your home.
-But if you already have other dogs or cats in the home, you should only get a Smooth Fox Terrier puppy; older dogs might not easily integrate into a multi-pet household.
+But if you already have other dogs or cats in the home, it’s best to bring home a Smooth Fox Terrier puppy; older dogs might not easily integrate into a multi-pet household.

 What are the most common Fox Terrier mixes?